LeslieZhoa/HeSer.Pytorch/ReadMe.md

 I did not use the discriminator from the paper and just follow [DCT-NET](https://github.com/LeslieZhoa/DCT-NET.Pytorch)
 ![](./assets/11.png)
 ![](./assets/22.png)
+## !!!!NEWS!!!!!
+[HeadSwap](https://github.com/LeslieZhoa/HeadSwap) is Back.
+You can use it in colab.
+Try Now!!!
 ## enviroment
 - torch
 - opencv-python